Sparks33/Gemini-AI-Discord-Bot/README.md

 ## Tutorial

-For a detailed tutorial on setting up and customizing this bot, check out the video tutorial on my YouTube channel: [Your YouTube Channel Name](https://www.youtube.com/yourchannel).
+For a detailed tutorial on setting up and customizing this bot, check out the video tutorial on my YouTube channel: [QUANTOM](https://www.youtube.com/@quantomz).

 ## Contributing